UtrechtUniversity/ricgraph/docs/ricgraph_pubs_presentations_use_mentions.md

 | April 22, 2024   | [Rik D.T.
 Janssen](https://orcid.org/0000-0001-9510-0802)                                                           | [Ricgraph: A flexible and extensible graph to explore research in context from various systems, *SoftwareX*, 26(101736)](publications/240422-RDTJanssen-Ricgraph_A_flexible_and_extensible_graph.pdf)                                                                                                | [DOI 10.1016/j.softx.2024.101736](https://doi.org/10.1016/j.softx.2024.101736) |

 ### Ricgraph presentations

+If you present Ricgraph, please let us know so that we can add it to this page.

 | When              | Where                                                                                 | Title and link to pdf                                                                                                                                                                                                             |
 |-------------------|---------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|